mk12/minster/README.md

 ## Usage

-For macOS, follow these steps:

 1. Clone the project.
-2. Install timidity with [Homebrew][hb]: `brew install timidity`.
+2. Install timidity (available on Homebrew and apt-get).
 3. Manually play the chimes with `minster.sh`.
-4. Automate the chimes with `install.sh`.

-On Linux, it should work with some adjustments:

-- Install timidity manually or using a package manager (e.g., `sudo apt-get install timidity`).
-- Instead of `install.sh`, run `crontab -e` and add the following line using the absolute paths to `minster.sh` and the `timidity` binary:
+4. Run `crontab -e` and add the following lines, using absolute paths:

 ```
-*/15 * * * * /path/to/minster.sh -t /path/to/timidity
+*/15 * * * * /path/to/minster.sh -t /path/to/timidity > /tmp/minster.log 2>&1
 ```

 ## Chimes